maxx/alexa-nyc-mta/README.md

 Alexa, ask subway status of all lines

+Alexa, ask subway to get status of [the] 7 line

+Alexa, ask subway to get status of [the] A C E lines

 Todo:

-Alexa, ask subway status of [the] 7 line

-Alexa, ask subway status of [the] A C E lines
+Summarize all line delays/outages rather than spilling each status

 # Running